-The Educational Advisory Council invites you to submit educational sessions for the 2015 ASCP Annual Meeting & Exhibition to be held October 30th through November 1st in Las Vegas, Nevada.
-Submissions must be ACPE accreditation eligible.
-Submitters should review ASCP's Faculty Guidance Packet before submission.
+The Educational Advisory Council invites you to submit educational sessions for the 2016 ASCP Annual Meeting & Exhibition to be held November 4 – 6, 2016 in Dallas, Texas.

 The American Society of Consultant Pharmacists is seeking educational activity proposals that provide innovative ways to approach challenges experienced by pharmacists in a variety of settings.
 Senior care pharmacy practice is population specific rather than site specific and we encourage submissions that address a wide variety of practice settings (long-term care, skilled nursing facility, hospital, assisted living, ambulatory care center, and other settings).
 A submission will not be considered if the content is of a promotional nature.
 Incomplete submissions cannot be considered.